 The most expensive teabag in the world had 280 diamonds in it.
 It was worth $15,250.

 The most expensive teapot is worth $2.18 million.
 It is actually a pair of teapots hailing from 18th Century China.

 21. It can take a decade before a tea plant starts producing the good stuff.

 A tea plant requires 4 – 12 years to reach a point in its maturity where it can produce seed.

-Do you have any fun or interesting facts about tea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about tea?
+Share them in the comments below!